Grace is the most important doctrine of the Christian faith. It is the cornerstone of Christianity. It certainly makes sense to create

 - “Among whom we all once lived in the passions of our flesh, carrying out the desires of the body and the mind, and were by nature children of wrath, like the rest of mankind.”
 (Ephesians 2:3)

-The death mentioned in Ephesians 2 is not the physical death.
-After all everybody will die one day.
+The death mentioned in Ephesians 2 is not physical death.
+After all, everybody will die one day.
 But the Bible says not everyone will be raised back to spend the eternity in God’s presence.

 - “Many of those who sleep in the dusty ground will awake–some to everlasting life, and others to shame and everlasting abhorrence.”
 (Daniel 12:2)

 - “Then he will answer them, saying, ‘Truly, I say to you, as you did not do it to one of the least of these, you did not do it to me.’
 And these will go away into eternal punishment, but the righteous into eternal life.”
 (Matthew 25:46)